vercomsa/redlink-push-android-sdk/README.md

 Each action has one of the four action types:
 - BROWSER - opens the default browser
 - WEBVIEW - opens the internal browser using Chrome Tabs or WebView
-- DEEPLINK - opens application using `ACTION_VIEW` action with the deeplink url
+- DEEPLINK - opens the app using `ACTION_VIEW` action with the deeplink url
-- NONE - do nothing (notification disappears)
+- NONE - opens the app

 To configure ChromeTabs, pass the builder via `RedlinkApp.customTabsBuilder()` method.